canjs/can-connect-feathers/readme.md

 * `tokenEndpoint` - The endpoint for token authentication.
 It needs to match the service location configured on the Feathers server.
 * `localEndpoint` - The endpoint for username/password authentication.
 It needs to match the service location configured on the Feathers server.
 * `ssr` - You can set this to false to prevent the token from being stored in an SSR cookie.
 Setting both `ssr` and `storeToken` to false will disable token storage completely.
+* `socketio` - A boolean that determines if socket.io is enabled.
+Default is `true`.

 ## Contributing